jonpry/LPT/README.md

    Subdirs:

 * /kernel - Kernel driver patches and configs - Used for creating /dev/lp0 which is used by many userland parallel applications.
+* /dtbs - Device tree overlays
 * /sw - Userland software tools for setting up GPMC, bit banging and BIST

+LICENSING
+==

+   The various components of this project are licensed under different terms.
+The various subdirectories and files should include information about the separate licenses.
+The general scheme is that the kernel drivers are GPLv2.
+All other software components are BSD compatible.
+All documentation and schematics are CC-BY-SA 3.0.